-What will you do to integrate the results of implemented mobility activities in your organisation's regular work, and how will you help the member organisations in your consortium to do the same?
+What will you do to integrate the results of implemented mobility activities in your organisation's regular work?

 Quality Standards Part III: Providing quality and support to the participants

 Please describe how you plan to divide the tasks for implementation of planned activities.